SquidDev-CC/FAQBot-CC/faqs/asking_questions.md

 State briefly what the issue you're running into is.
 Explain your goal and what problem is occurring.
 This should be no more than a few sentences; more detail will be added later.

 **2. Show the code or program you're running**
 This is where you link to or embed the code you are using.
 If you're writing a program, paste in the code you wrote inside "\`\`\`lua" and "\`\`\`" brackets - this gives it some styling that makes it easier to read.
-(An example is listed below.)
 If you're using someone else's program, link the Pastebin or forum URL that you got it from.

 **3. Explain what you want to have happen**
 Describe what you expect to happen with what you're trying.
 Explain what you're trying to accomplish too - in some cases, [what you want to accomplish may be easier to do another way rather than solving the current issue you're facing](https://en.wikipedia.org/wiki/XY_problem).